How Does Ethylene Affect Fruit Ripening?

 Understanding Ethylene and Its Importance in Agriculture

 In plants, ethylene promotes fruit ripening at a steady rate once it reaches maturity.
 It encourages senescence, which is when cellular division stops, and the abscission of a plant's leaves.
 This is when they start detaching from the stem and can be picked.
 This natural process can be slowed by spraying signaling inhibitors that contain ethylene externally to preserve the longevity of cut plants.
+Ethylene is important in the agricultural industry because its effects can be both suitable and damaging depending on the type of fruit, growth stage and levels of ethylene.
+Where one fruit lacks the concentration of ethylene to speed up ripening, placing it in a canister with fruit that contains high levels of ethylene will result in it ripening much quicker.

 The Fruit Ethylene Production Process